“Preach the word! Be ready in season and out of season. Convince, rebuke, exhort, with all longsuffering and teaching.” (2 Tim. 4:2)

 Following his graduation, the Jenkins went to New Zealand and worked in the mission field there for almost ten years.
 Returning to the States in 1974, he preached in Birmingham, Alabama for seven years, but made three mission trips to the Pacific Islands during that time.
 In 1982, he began his work with the Palm Beach Lakes congregation, continuing to the present.

-Dan and his wife, Judie, have four children and 13 grandchildren.
+Dan and his wife, Judie, have four children, 13 grandchildren and 14 great-grandchildren.
 His daughter, Debbie, is married to a former missionary to Kenya; his son, David, is an elder in the church in Atlanta, Georgia; his son, Gary, is a deacon in the Palm Beach Lakes congregation; and his son, Jonathan, preaches the gospel in Katy, Texas.

 David Sproule is a native Floridian, born and raised in West Palm Beach, attending the Palm Beach Lakes congregation even before birth.
 He attended Freed-Hardeman University, graduating with a degree in Bible.
 While at Freed-Hardeman, he met and married Traci Smith.
 David has been preaching the gospel since he was a teenager and has spoken in gospel meetings and various lectureships throughout the U.S. and in several foreign countries.
-Since 1997, David has been serving as one of the evangelists for the Palm Beach Lakes congregation in 1994 and became one of its full-time evangelists in 1997.
+David began working for the Palm Beach Lakes congregation in 1994 and became one of its full-time evangelists in 1997.
 David and Traci have two daughters: Katie Ford (married to a preacher, Sam Ford, and currently a student at Freed-Hardeman University) and Kelly (a student at Freed-Hardeman University).